For Better Than Before, when I talk to people about the habits they want to change, they often mention that they lack the time for a new habit.

 NOTE: If you try this strategy, you must also go to sleep earlier!
 It’s so, so, so important to get enough sleep, and if you lose an hour in the morning, you need to gain that time in sleep.
 (Here are some tips for getting yourself to go to bed on time.)

-The question is: where would you rather have the hour?
+Where would you rather have the hour?
 At the end of the day, or at the start of the day?